microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

         - gpt_models/pytorch-gpt-large/throughput_train_float(32|16)
 ```

-This Rule file describes the rules used for data diagnosis.
+This rule file describes the rules used for data diagnosis.

 They are firstly organized by the rule name, and each rule mainly includes 4 elements: